 Difficulty: Beginner to Moderate

-Description: The Black Canyon of the Yellowstone is a one of the most iconic backpacking routes in Yellowstone.
+Description: The Black Canyon of the Yellowstone is a one of the most iconic backpacking routes in the whole park.
 The Black Canyon offers great scenery, mountain views and is rich in wildlife.
 This canyon is only seen by those adventurous enough to trek to the parks remote reaches.
-The trail is rated moderate and is the best early season backpacking trip in Yellowstone.
+The trail is rated moderate and is the best early season backpacking trip.
 The trail features some variety in terrain, dropping over 1,000 ft in elevation, following the Yellowstone River to the park’s boundary.
 Learn More...

 Pebble Creek and Yellowstone's Northeast Corner